erperejildo/finalcial-dashboard/README.md

 # My Cards

-2 cards are shown but it is addapted to show multiple within an horizontal scroll.
+2 cards are shown but it is adapted to show multiple within an horizontal scroll.
 Since the instructions mentioned "appropriate feedback when clicked", the "See All" button just shows a simple message inside the component.

-In this component, you can find a comment with the text `NOTE`, so you can easily test it with more cards.
+For this and next components, you can test it with more values.
+For that, go to /mocks or search for `NOTE`.

 This comment is added also in other components, so you can easily test mocks or different approaches as well.

+This component is calling a (fake) API returning the cards.
+It has a loading message, callback message in case something fails and also a button to retry the call.
+You can test with a longer delay and with a fail API (check in /mocks).
+As a example, this is only added to this component.

 # Recent Transactions

-I replicated the same style but I addapted for even smaller screens.
+I replicated the same style but I adapted for even smaller screens.
 Since it contains 3 columns, I moved the value below the deposit type to save more space.
 Mock can be tested with more elements.

 # Week Activity